msg-byu/getting-started/instructions/python_packages.md

 distribution version takes the form of a period separated list with entries of major revision, minor revision, and patch revisions.
-A major revision occurs when you change how your code works, that is if someone was using your code before the revision for a project and attempted to use it the same way afterwards the code would no longer function.
+A major revision occurs when you change how your code works, that is if someone was using your code for a project before the revision and attempted to use it the same way afterwards, the code would no longer function.
 A minor revision is a change in the public API, such as creating a new subroutine or function that is publicly available.
 The patch revisions are small changes to the code to fix issues and